publiccodenet/about/activities/finance-management/reporting.md

 # Reporting

+We report our financial results to the board, the King Baudouin Fund and to other stakeholders, including the general public when publishing our annual reports.

 ## Board meeting reports

-A concise financial one-pager is produced by the Operations Coordinator for board meeting.
+A concise financial one-pager is produced by the Operations Coordinator for board meetings.
 The one-pager gives an overview of:

 * The current cash position
 * Costs incurred